Time-Aware Evidence Ranking for Fact-Checking: Discussion

-Regarding recency-based ranking, a preference for either evidence-based or claim-based recency ranking might depend on the share of evidence posted after the claim date.
-If an evidence set mainly consists of later-posted evidence, the ranking of only a few evidence snippets is directly optimized with the claim-based recency ranking method, leaving the model to indirectly learn the ranking scores of the others.
+We observe not only inter-model and inter-domain but also inter-method differences.
+Regarding date-based ranking, a domain or model preference for either evidence-based or claim-based date ranking might depend on the share of evidence posted after the claim date.
+If an evidence set mainly consists of later-posted evidence, the ranking of only a few evidence snippets is directly optimized with the claim-based date ranking method, leaving the model to indirectly learn the ranking scores of the others.
 In that case, the evidence-based method might be favored over the claim-based method.
-However, the share of later-posted evidence is not consistently different in domains preferring evidence-based recency than in domains favoring claim-based recency ranking.
-Concerning time-dependent ranking, evidence and claim (claim-centered closeness), and evidence and evidence (evidence-centered clustering) are more likely to discuss the same topic when they are published around the same time.
-The time-dependent ranking methods would thus increase classification performance for domains in which the dispersion of evidence snippets in the claim-specific evidence sets is small.
-We measure the temporal dispersion of each evidence set using the standard deviation in domains which mainly favor time-dependent ranking over recency-based ranking (\textit{afck}, \textit{faan}, \textit{pomt}, \textit{thal}; Group 1), and vice versa (\textit{chct}, \textit{vogo}; Group 2).
+However, the share of later-posted evidence is not consistently different in domains preferring evidence-based date ranking than in domains favoring claim-based date ranking.

+Concerning distance-based ranking, evidence and claim (claim-centered distance ranking), and evidence and evidence (evidence-centered distance ranking) are more likely to discuss the same topic when they are published around the same time.
+The distance-based ranking methods would thus increase classification performance for domains in which the dispersion of evidence snippets in the claim-specific evidence sets is small.
+We measure the temporal dispersion of each evidence set using the standard deviation in domains which mainly favor distance-based ranking over date-based ranking (\textit{afck}, \textit{faan}, \textit{pomt}, \textit{thal}; Group 1), and vice versa (\textit{chct}, \textit{vogo}; Group 2).
 We then check whether the domains in these groups display similar dispersion values.
 Kruskal-Wallis H tests indicate that dispersion values statistically differ between domains in the same group (Group 1: $H = 258.63, p < 0.01$; Group 2: $H = 192.71, p < 0.01$).
-Moreover, Mann-Whitney U tests on domain pairs suggest that inter-group differences are not consistently larger than intra-group differences (e.g. \textit{thal-chct}: $Mdn = 337.53, Mdn = 239.26, p = 0.021 > 0.01$; \textit{thal-pomt}: $Mdn = 337.53, Mdn = 661.25, p = 9.95e^{-5} < 0.01$).
-Therefore, the hypothesis that small evidence dispersion causes a preference for time-dependent ranking methods is rejected.
+Moreover, Mann-Whitney U tests on domain pairs suggest that inter-group differences are not consistently larger than intra-group differences (e.g., \textit{thal-chct}: $Mdn = 337.53, Mdn = 239.26, p = 0.021 > 0.01$; \textit{thal-pomt}: $Mdn = 337.53, Mdn = 661.25, p = 9.95e^{-5} < 0.01$).
+Therefore, the hypothesis that small evidence dispersion causes a preference for distance-based ranking methods is rejected.